 Enterprise Resource Planning (ERP) systems integrate various business processes, including finance, production, and sales, providing a comprehensive view of operations.
 Centralizing and automating data collection, ERP systems streamline the cost calculation process associated with production and operations.

-With accurate cost data from ERP systems, businesses can make informed pricing decisions that reflect actual costs and desired profit margins.
+With accurate cost data from ERP systems, businesses can make informed pricing decisions that reflect actual costs and desired profit margins, especially when integrated with CPQ software for streamlined quoting.

 Pricing Optimization Software

 Pricing optimization software leverages data analytics to refine cost-plus pricing strategies.
-By integrating real-time cost management, these tools ensure businesses set prices that accurately reflect their costs and desired markups.
+By integrating real-time cost management, these tools ensure businesses set prices that accurately reflect their costs and desired markups, and pairing these tools with data-driven growth marketing strategies can further amplify revenue impact.

 Automated cost tracking and analytics help make informed pricing decisions and improve profitability.